-How Man Flow Yoga helps
+How Man Flow Yoga Helps with Knee Pain

 Recurring knee pain and injury was one of the reasons I started Man Flow Yoga.
-Through my self-study and personal experience, I learned that the key to strengthening the knees was by strengthening the core and hips, and helping to distribute the pressure of exercise more evenly throughout the body.
+Through my self-study and personal experience, I learned that the key to strengthening the knees was by strengthening the core and hips and helping to distribute the pressure of exercise more evenly throughout the body.

 - My number one recommendation for improving fitness for the long-term is I combined the best exercises and yoga postures for knee strengthening into a comprehensive program called Bulletproof Your Knees, available in the Members’ Area.
 This program recommends a minimum of 3 workouts per week, each around 30-35 minutes in length.

 - Which “path” is right for you?
 We’ve developed specific “paths” to help people understand which programs are most appropriate for their goals and challenges, and people who struggle with knee pain fit into one or more of the following categories: (1) Injury-Prevention & Rehab, (2) Low-Impact Fitness, and (3) Yoga for Athletes.